CodesbyUnnati/PyLadies_Event_Resources/README.md

 ## Instant EyeDropper

-Instant Eyedropper is a free color detection tool for webmasters that will identify and automatically paste to the clipboard the HTML color code of any pixel on the screen with just a single mouse click.
+Instant Eyedropper is a free color detection tool for webmasters that will identify and automatically paste to the clipboard the HTML color code of any pixel on the screen with just a single mouse click.<br>
 <a href="http://instant-eyedropper.com/download/instant-eyedropper-1.9.3.exe">Download Here</a>

 ## Centering a Div